ntrossat/robin-ai/README.md

 ## Development Notes

-If you're interested in contributing to Robin AI's development, you can clone the project repository and follow the instructions below:
+If you're interested in contributing to Robin AI's development, or tailor the extension to your need, you can clone the project repository and follow the instructions below:

 ```bash
 git clone git@github.com:ntrossat/robin-ai.git